Verity-Freedom/Tor-Portable/README.md

 Bridges may disappear gradually, as the program informs you that one of the bridges has failed, which negatively affects the quality of the connection and can lead to its complete breakdown.
 I recommend reading torrc.txt, because in addition to the code for the correct operation of the program, it contains many important technical details and even has settings to increase speed (language English).

-Use the antitor-service file if you want to install or uninstall Tor as service.
+Use the service-manager file if you want to install or uninstall Tor as service.

 Ready!